How Will California’s Honest Pricing Law Impact Cruise Prices?

 This is how California’s Honest Pricing Law will impact cruise prices - Photo by Canva

 California’s SB 478, the “Hidden Fees Statute” or “Honest Pricing Law,” will mandate that all businesses (including those in the travel industry) operating within the state advertise prices that include all fees and charges upfront.
-This law aims to prevent deceptive pricing practices and ensure that consumers can make informed decisions by seeing the total cost upfront.
+This law aims to prevent deceptive pricing practices and ensure consumers can make informed decisions by seeing the total cost upfront.

 Several other states are considering or are in the process of passing similar legislation to California.
 As all cruise lines advertise in California, many lines are changing their policies to comply nationwide to ensure their pricing structure meets all requirements.
-Most cruise lines will now list all-inclusive prices encompassing all mandatory fees, port taxes, and other expenses (like cancellation fees).
+Most cruise lines will now list prices encompassing all mandatory fees, port taxes, and other expenses (like cancellation fees).
 Consumers can feel confident that when they see an advertised price, that is precisely what they will pay.

 Carnival Corporation (parent company of Carnival Cruise Line, Holland America Line, Princess Cruises, Cunard, and Seabourn) intends to implement this change nationwide.
 It shared the following statement in a message to travel advisors: